-In 2015, the twenty-eight member states of the European Union together with Norway and Switzerland received more than 1.3 million applications from asylum seekers (Eurostat, 2016).
-This has been, by far, the highest annual number of asylum seekers recorded in Europe since World War II (OECD 2015).
+In 2015, the twenty-eight member states of the European Union together with Norway and Switzerland received more than 1.3 million applications from asylum seekers [1].
+This has been, by far, the highest annual number of asylum seekers recorded in Europe since World War II [2].
 The majority of the asylum seekers that arrived in Europe in 2015 came from Muslim-majority countries.
 In the Netherlands – the current site of study – more than 40,000 asylum seekers (255 applicants per 100,000 inhabitants) entered the country in 2015, a historical record.
 The centre-left (PvdA) and centre-right party (VVD) forming the Dutch government fiercely debated the development of a strategy for dealing with these asylum seekers.
 The refugee crisis not only evoked divergent reactions among Dutch politicians but also among the broader public.
 The Dutch people made their voice heard, both in support of and in opposition to the arrival of asylum seekers.
-While the Netherlands Red Cross saw their stock of temporary volunteers grow from 6,000 to more than 36,000 (The Netherlands Red Cross 2015), public demonstrations against the arrival of asylum seekers also intensified over the course of 2015.
+While the Netherlands Red Cross saw their stock of temporary volunteers grow from 6,000 to more than 36,000 [3], public demonstrations against the arrival of asylum seekers also intensified over the course of 2015.
 Especially in communities where new asylum seeker centres (ASCs) were established, people uttered their disapproval by, for example, hanging banners on the assigned buildings with anti-refugee slogans, such as ‘Own people first’.

 In this study, we take advantage of a large-scale longitudinal individual-level panel dataset to examine changes in support for the radical right against the background of the sudden arrival of asylum seekers in the Netherlands.
 In particular, we are interested in whether voters changed their intentions to vote for the radical right after having experienced an inflow of asylum seekers in their residential neighbourhood.

-The Partij voor de Vrijheid (Party for Freedom; PVV) was in 2015 the only radical right party in the Netherlands with seats in Parliament (Bakker et al. 2015; Immerzeel et al. 2011).
+The Partij voor de Vrijheid (Party for Freedom; PVV) was in 2015 the only radical right party in the Netherlands with seats in Parliament [4,5].
 The PVV was founded in 2006 and since then led by Geert Wilders.
 The PVV is known for its anti-immigration statements and its campaign to ‘de-Islamize’ the country.
 During the refugee crisis, the PVV started targeting (Muslim) asylum seekers in its political discourse.
-Wilders announced in October 2015 the launch of a website where people can report complaints about asylum seekers (PVV, 2015).
+Wilders announced in October 2015 the launch of a website where people can report complaints about asylum seekers [6].
 During new year’s eve 2015, mass sexual assaults took place in Cologne, Germany.
-Relatively many of the identified suspects were asylum seekers (Connolly 2016).
-Wilders subsequently propagated that all male asylum seekers should be locked up (Sims 2016).
+Relatively many of the identified suspects were asylum seekers [7].
+Wilders subsequently propagated that all male asylum seekers should be locked up [8].
 The PVV is, therefore, an attractive party for voters with (strong) anti-migration, anti-Muslim and anti-asylum seeker attitudes.

-The ethnic composition of people’s living environment is a focal point in scholarly attempts to explain the popularity of radical right parties (e.g. Coffé et al. 2007; Edo et al. 2019; Green et al. 2015; Lubbers and Scheepers 2002).
-In the Netherlands, support for the radical right among native-Dutch is more common in neighbourhoods where more non-western migrants (and their descendants) live (e.g., Janssen et al., 2019; Savelkoul et al. 2017).
+The ethnic composition of people’s living environment is a focal point in scholarly attempts to explain the popularity of radical right parties [9–12].
+In the Netherlands, support for the radical right among native-Dutch is more common in neighbourhoods where more non-western migrants (and their descendants) live [13,14].
 Yet, war refugees are clearly a distinct group compared to immigrants who enter destination countries such as the Netherlands as a result of union formation, family reunification and labour migration.
-It is likely that, in general, war refugees are considered to be more deserving to enter and stay in receiving countries (cf. Bansak et al. 2016) and that they may therefore provoke less opposition.
+It is likely that, in general, war refugees are considered to be more deserving to enter and stay in receiving countries [15] and that they may therefore provoke less opposition.